 TRANSITION into the WAY

-Further, each person must also choose to enter into enlightenment consciousness, usually by turning in a somewhat different direction.
+Further, each person must also choose to enter into the enlightenment.
 Christians today sometimes refer to this as ‘kingdom consciousness’—their turn in direction faces the kingdom of God.
 Therein their life becomes measured by a different set of standards concerning daily participation with the spirit of God.
 Enlightenment, in fact, is just that.
-It is not something you have, it is what you participate in.
+Similar to faith, it is not something you have, it is what you participate in.

 Luke speaks of “mysteries,” and therein leads us to accept a broader understanding of the kingdom.
 It is not only a place, such as heaven, but it is also a state of mind or awakening.
 His use of the word “mysteries” tells us there is much to understand, and points to the deeper elements of parable teaching.
 Luke’s scripture points to unfolding knowledge and wisdom, in fact never-ending.
 This unfolding knowledge will later become one important root within Christianity.